ilRECh/tinygrep/README.md

 A class that searches the "hooks" for the "clues", then writes the results to the `Book` class.

 ### BaseQueue
-The thread-safe custom queue implementation made with the `std::list`.
+The thread-safe custom queue implementation is made with the `std::list`.
 Uses the `std::mutex` with the `std::conditional_variable` to synchronize the queue access between threads using the queue.

 ### Page

 #### Line struct
-A structure, which contains the information to print in the `std::string` format and the stream refrence to print that `string` to.
+A structure, which contains the information to print in the `std::string` format and the stream reference to print that `string` to.

 #### Page class
 A BaseQueue containing `Line` objects.
 Used by the `Sleuth` class to store the `std::string` results.
 Can be printed only through the `Book` object.